 Indeed, on my first birthday, The Beatles began their programme of sexualising an entire generation with the release of Please Please Me – their debut LP – on the same day (my birthday, that is) that, in the House of Commons Profumo was denying having sex with Christine Keeler – a matter that resulted in an unprecedented frenzy of public interest in the salacious details that would out over the coming months.
 Philip Larkin may have claimed that; “Sexual intercourse began, In nineteen sixty-three, (which was rather late for me), Between the end of the “Chatterley” ban, And the Beatles’ first LP,” but for myself, sexual intercourse came much later.
 First came the growing awareness that history was happening with specific reference to me, largely thanks to the fateful ‘coincidence’ of my birth date and the events that seemed regularly to occur on it.
 Birthdays are always important when you are a kid, but for me they were major historical and cultural events too, or so it seemed – and sometimes it still does.

-While I only learned of the Profumo Affair later, as an inquisitive pre-pubescent male who was something of an obsessive, like so much of the above I still have a sense that I can claim ownership of at least a part of it, and in some ways a great many of my generation may well feel the same – although there are only a fraction of us who may take some special interest due to a sense of our integral connection arrived at by the sheer fate of the approximate date of our conception and the documented date of our birth.
+While I only learned of The Profumo Affair later, as an inquisitive pre-pubescent male who was something of an obsessive, like so much of the above I still have a sense that I can claim ownership of at least a part of it, and in some ways a great many of my generation may well feel the same – although there are only a fraction of us who may take some special interest due to a sense of our integral connection arrived at by the sheer fate of the approximate date of our conception and the documented date of our birth.
 We are special!
-Forget the baby-boomers, we see ourselves as The Keeler Kids!
+Forget the baby-boomers, we see ourselves as Keeler Kinder!
 Think about that.
 It has often been said that those of a certain generation can readily recall where they were on the day that news was received of Kennedy’s assassination, but thanks to a little bit of early-teenage research-knowhow, I can place where I was when John Profumo and his lawyers were meeting with ministers to agree an appropriate wording for his denial of any impropriety with Christine Keeler.
 I was entering this world in a shabby General Hospital in a minor suburban town far from Westminster.
 Almost to the hour, as my head was crowning, Profumo’s crown was slipping.

-The scandal may have broken first in London, but another figure who was central to it was in Scotland when came the moment for John Profumo to finally realise he had no option but to assemble his team of lawyers and admit that he had lied to Parliament about his association with Christine Keeler: That person with the Scottish connection was Prime Minister Harold Macmillan who was holidaying in the Highlands at the time.
+The Profumo scandal may have broken first in London, but another figure who was central to it was in Scotland when the moment came for Profumo to finally realise he had no option but to assemble his team of lawyers and admit that he had lied to Parliament about his association with Christine Keeler: That person with the Scottish connection was Prime Minister Harold Macmillan who was holidaying in the Highlands at the time.

 That’s not to say that the mainstream Scottish Press had not been actively following the story up to that point, for it had, but with Macmillan refusing to cut short his holiday at first, the Highland landscape that drew him here garnered significant interest also, and Christine Keeler’s image became oddly, inextricably, attached to stories of Macmillan’s ‘presence in the glen’, which made for an incongruous juxtaposition for some several days.
 Ironically, Macmillan was staying near what is reputed to be the original site of the Chapel of St Mungo (Gaelic Mo Choe), Patron Saint of both Infidelity and Bullies (and no, I am not making this up)!
 It was on 6 June 1963 that the Aberdeen Press & Journal reported on Profumo being unable to meet with Macmillan in person to disclose the truth of his involvement with Christine Keeler and some four days later, on 10 June, that London’s Daily Mirror finally reported that Macmillan was on that day’s 9.30 train south with the biggest political crisis ahead of him since he had become Prime Minister.
 The arrogance of the Etonian elite, even then, was in full evidence, even at the height of the cold war.